fullstack-storyteller/Notes/azure/3-azure-vm-service.md

 ## Important note

-If a VM is stopped, Azure will not count the Compute cost, but you will still be charged for Disks associated with the VM
+- If a VM is stopped, Azure will not count the Compute cost, but you will still be charged for Disks associated with the VM.
+- The cost incurred for the virtual machines depends on the region they are located in.